 Officers and Members are active at a national and local level to help ensure that Service and individual leaders are effective in their role.
+The Chief Fire Officer chairs the NFCC Finance Committee.
 There is a good history of welcoming and responding positively to external challenge.

-Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) undertook their first national inspections of the Fire and Rescue Service during 2018 and 2019.
+His Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) undertook their first national inspections of the Fire and Rescue Service during 2018 and 2019.
 This Service was inspected in the Tranche 2 inspection round, with the findings published in July 2019.
 Overall, the Service was rated as "Good" in all three areas of Effectiveness, Efficiency and People.
 Of the 45 fire and rescue services inspected only 10 received a minimum of three "Good" rating.
-A second round of inspections is now underway, although this has been delayed due to the Coronavirus pandemic.
-All Services in England are now being re-inspected during 2021 and 2022.
-Our 6-week inspection commenced on 28 February 2022 and we expect to hear the outcomes of the inspection towards the end of the year.